FIVE MOST SURPRISING FINDS

 The Original Meaning and Its Corruption

 To understand what “keeping it real” was supposed to mean, you have to understand the world that produced it.
-In the 1960s and 1970s, during the Black Power and Black Arts movements, authenticity was a revolutionary concept:
+In the 1960s and 1970s, during the Black Power and Black Arts movements, authenticity was a revolutionary concept.

-Elijah Anderson, the Yale sociologist, documented the moment this concept began to curdle.
-His 1999 book Code of the Street described a value system that had emerged in the most economically devastated Black neighborhoods.
+Elijah Anderson, the Yale sociologist, documented the moment this concept started to curdle.
+His 1999 book Code of the Street described a value system that had grown in the most economically devastated Black neighborhoods.
 In this code, respect was earned through the willingness to use violence.
 Vulnerability was the ultimate sin.
 The performance of toughness had replaced the pursuit of achievement as the primary measure of manhood (Anderson, Code of the Street, W.W.
 Norton, 1999).

 How Jobs Are Actually Filled in America